Mattrfish/COMP3010-SecOps-and-Incident-Management/README.md

 **Answer:** bstoll,btun,splunk_access,web_admin

-**Methodology:** To identify IAM users accessing services within the Frothly AWS environment, I analyzed AWS CloudTrail logs, which record API activity.
+**Methodology:** To identify IAM users accessing services within the Frothly AWS environment, I analysed AWS CloudTrail logs, which record API activity.
 I filtered the data for userIdentity.type='IAMUser' to isolate specific user actions and exclude automated AWS services.
 To summarize the findings, I used the stats command to group by userIdentity.userName and list the eventSource values.
 This transformed thousands of raw log lines into a clean, alphabetical table of users and their accessed services.

 **Splunk Query:** ```index=botsv3 sourcetype="aws:cloudtrail" userIdentity.type="IAMUser"
 | stats values(eventSource) by “Services Accessed” by userIdentity.userName ```

 **SOC Relevance:** Monitoring IAM user activity is fundamental to cloud security.
-By auditing which users are accessing which services a SOC analyst can detect users accessing services that they do not need or are authorised to access and compromised accounts.
+By auditing which users are accessing specific services, a SOC analyst can detect violations of the principle of least privilege (usrs accessing services irrelevant to their role) and identify anomaloud behviour that typically signals a compromised account.

 ![Question1](Images/Question1.png)